qtcad.device.many_body module

 Parameters to pass to a many-body solver.

-• coulomb_mat (2d or 4d array, optional) – The Coulomb interaction matrix to use.
-If None, use value stored in the input device.
+coulomb_mat (2d or 4d array, optional) – The Coulomb interaction matrix to use.
+If None, compute the Coulomb matrix using the single-particle states stored in the input device.
 Default: None.

 Instantiate the SolverParams object.